Survey-Buddy/Part-A-Application-Research-Planning-Analysis/README.md

 <details>
 <summary>View</summary>
 <br>
 Server-side architecture refers to the framework that manages the operations and interactions of a web application's backend components.
 In this model, the server handles the core logic, processes client requests, interacts with databases, and delivers the appropriate responses to the client-side interface.
-This approach ensures efficient data processing, security, and scalability.
+This approach ensures efficient data processing, security, and scalability. <br>

 In the context of the **SurveyBuddy** application, the server-side architecture is implemented as follows: